Art Antiquity and Law is a Quarterly designed for all who value the cultural and historical environment.

 Street Photography in New York and Paris: A Comparative Legal Analysis

 Treasure and Finds in Spain: An Overview of the Current Regulation with Practical Examples

 A Prowl through the new German Cultural Property Legislation

 Application of Financial Disclosure Laws to Art Purchases in Belgium: Beyond ‘Caveat Emptor’

 A New Importance for Provenance in Sales by Description?
 Hearn v.
 McLeod and Maslak-McLeod Gallery Inc

-To see the content of the 2018 volume of Art Antiquity and Law click here.
+To see the content of the 2018 volume of Art Antiquity and Law (and to purchase individual articles from that year) click here.